Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: The CMD of magnified bright stars

-As discussed at the end of Section~\ref{Sec_Mu}, the magnifications adopted in this calculation assume large stars with $R_{*}=300\, \Rsun$.
-Smaller stars, such as those in the TRGB (with maximum radius $R_{*}\approx 100\, \Rsun$) can have maximum magnifications a factor $\sqrt{300/R_{*}}$ times larger during a microcaustic crossing (that is, 0.75 magnitudes brighter for stars with $R_{*}=75\,\Rsun$).
-Hence, we expect a few more NESC being promoted beyond the detection limit than the ones shown in Figure~\ref{Fig_LMC_AGB_Lensed}, when observed very close to the time of crossing a microcaustic.
+As discussed at the end of Section~\ref{Sec_Mu}, the magnifications adopted in this calculation assume large stars with $R_{*}=300$\Rsun.
+Smaller stars, such as those in the TRGB with maximum radius $R_{*}\approx 100$\Rsun, can have maximum magnifications a factor ${(300/R_{*})}^{0.5}$ larger during a microcaustic crossing (that is, 0.75~mag brighter for stars with $R_{*}=75$\Rsun).
+This will promote a few more NESCs---ones very close to a microcaustic when observed---above the detection limit and slightly increase the numbers shown in Figure~\ref{Fig_LMC_AGB_Lensed}